Plant-Based Diet

 Executive Summary

-Write an executive summary in the form of a blog article on the topic of "Research into Chinese medicine treatment for Vegan Diet" summarising the research below and using language that can be easily understood by patients and avoiding medical jargon using a professional and caring tone of voice.
+Write an executive summary in the form of a blog article on the topic of "Research into Chinese medicine treatment for Plant-Based Diet" summarising the research below and using language that can be easily understood by patients and avoiding medical jargon using a professional and caring tone of voice.

-Write an executive summary in the form of a blog article on the topic of "Researched Chinese medicine treatments for Vegan Diet" summarising the research below in an objective and easy to understand way, and using language that can be easily understood by patients.
+Write an executive summary in the form of a blog article on the topic of "Researched Chinese medicine treatments for Plant-Based Diet" summarising the research below in an objective and easy to understand way, and using language that can be easily understood by patients.
 Group the article into Chinese medicine treatments first, followed by nutrition and other treatments.
 Avoid using medical jargon and use a professional and caring tone of voice.

-Write me a concise but easy to understand executive summary on the topic of "Chinese medicine treatments for Vegan Diet" based on the following research that I will give you.
+Write me a concise but easy to understand executive summary on the topic of "Chinese medicine treatments for Plant-Based Diet" based on the following research that I will give you.
 Your summary should be 2 paragraphs long in Australian English spelling and include references to the studies.

 A Randomised Controlled Trial published in 2023 in the journal Complementary Therapies in Medicine found that Changes in gut microbiome associated with a low-fat, vegan diet and cooked soybeans may reduce the frequency and severity of postmenopausal hot flashes.
 In this study, 84 postmenopausal women experiencing two or more moderate-to-severe hot flashes daily were randomly assigned to a low-fat, vegan diet with daily cooked soybeans or allowed to maintain their usual diet.
 Over a 12-week period, the frequency and severity of hot flashes were tracked using a mobile application.
 In 11 women from the group, gut microbiome was analyzed at the start and after 12 weeks of the dietary intervention, using deep shotgun metagenomic sequencing.
+The women who underwent gut microbiome testing experienced a substantial decrease in total hot flashes during the dietary intervention, and severe hot flashes disappeared entirely in this group.
+Alpha and beta diversity within the microbiome showed no significant difference in the intervention group between baseline and the end of the 12 weeks.
+Interestingly, adjustments in the relative abundance of certain bacterial strains, notably Porphyromonas and Prevotella corporis, were linked with the reduction in severe day hot flashes, while changes in the relative abundance of Clostridium asparagiforme were associated with a reduction in total severe hot flashes and severe night hot flashes.

 A Randomised Controlled Trial published in 2022 in the journal Menopause found that A diet low in fat, vegan, and inclusive of daily cooked soybeans significantly reduces the frequency and severity of hot flashes in postmenopausal women.
 The methodology used involved the selection of 84 postmenopausal women who reported at least two moderate-to-severe hot flashes.
 These women were randomly divided into two cohorts, one prescribed the dietary intervention of a low-fat, vegan diet coupled with daily servings of cooked soybeans and a control group which did not alter their diet.
 Over a 12-week period, a mobile application was used to track hot flashes in terms of frequency and severity.
 Further, the participants’ vasomotor, psychosocial, physical, and sexual symptoms were assessed using the Menopause-Specific Quality of Life questionnaire.
 In some participants, the presence of urinary equol, a compound formed in the gut after consuming soy, was measured following the intake of the specified amount of soybeans for 3 days.
+In discussing the results, a remarkable decrease was noted in the frequency and severity of hot flashes experienced by the group assigned the dietary intervention versus those in the control group.
+In addition, after 12 weeks, half of the participants adhering to the vegan diet and daily soy intake reported complete cessation of moderate-to-severe hot flashes.
+Furthermore, notable decreases were reported in the intervention group in menopause-specific quality of life domains including vasomotor, physical, and sexual.
+Neither the season nor the participant's ability to produce equol played a notable role in these improvements.